 Sound files (.wav)

-File sizes must be as small as possible, so that they can be downloaded quickly.
-Images should not exceed 640 x 480 pixels (9 x 6.8 inches at 72 pixels per inch) but we would recommend 480 x 360 pixels as the maximum frame size for movies.
-We would also recommend a frame rate of 15 frames per second.
+File sizes must be as small as possible so that they can be downloaded quickly.
+We would recommend a frame rate of 15 frames per second.
 If applicable to the presentation of the supplementary information, use a 256-colour palette.
-Please consider the use of lower specification for all of these points if the supplementary information can still be represented clearly.
-Our recommended maximum data rate is 150 KB/s.
+Please consider the use of lower specifications for all of these points if the supplementary information can still be represented clearly.
+Our recommended maximum data rate is 150 kB/s.